This file may not be suitable for users of assistive technology.

 version of this document in a more accessible format, please email email@example.com.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Because of coronavirus (COVID-19) there are temporary changes to the way you can check documents.
 Read guidance about the adjusted process, including asking for documents digitally, making checks on a video call, and what to do if someone cannot provide any accepted documents.

-Employers must prevent illegal working in the UK by carrying out document checks on people before employing them to make sure they are allowed to work.
-Use this guidance to find out:
+This guidance explains what employers must do to prevent illegal working in the UK by carrying out document checks on people before employing them to make sure they are allowed to work.

 If you’re reasonably satisfied that the worker has an outstanding application with the Home Office that was made before their previous leave expired or has an outstanding appeal against a Home Office decision, you can get a Positive Verification Notice from the Employer Checking Service.